International Nurses Day

 Picture: Dr Paul Walker in his "prime" surrounded by colleagues from North Thames Regional Health Authority in the The Quad at St Bartholomew's Hospital /

 Credit: Dr Paul Walker

 As regional medical director for North Thames, Dr Walker took the decision to close Claybury Hospital and Friern Barnet, the two residential psychiatric hospitals in the region.

-Picture: The Hub celebrating its 55th birthday with Veronica "Vicky" Barnes a Skull Base and Pituitary CNS (Clinical Nurse Specialist) at St George's Hospital, Tooting, London - Picture Credit: The Hub
+Picture: The Hub celebrating his 55th birthday with Veronica "Vicky" Barnes, a Skull Base and Pituitary CNS (Clinical Nurse Specialist), at St George's Hospital, Tooting, London /

 Vicky Barnes is an exemplar of a professional nurse who marries mastering a complex clinical specialism, diseases of the skull base and pituitary gland, with the human skills of connecting a diverse clinical team and humanising the experience for the patient.
 Vicky brought all those skills to bear during The Hub's two stints of surgery and treatment by a talented MDT (Multi-Disciplinary Team) team on a pituitary gland tumour at St George's Hospital, Tooting, London.